Author citation (zoology)

-In zoological nomenclature, author citation refers to listing the person (or team) who first makes a scientific name of a taxon available.
-This is done in a scientific work while fulfilling the formal requirements under the International Code of Zoological Nomenclature ("the Code").
-According to Article 51.1 of the Code, "the name of the author does not form part of the name of a taxon and its citation is optional, although customary and often advisable."
-However recommendation 51A suggests "the original author and date of a name should be cited at least once in each work dealing with the taxon denoted by that name.
-This is especially important and has a unique character between homonyms and in identifying species-group names which are not in their native combinations".
-For the sake of information retrieval, the author citation and year appended to the scientific name, e.g. genus-species-author-year, genus-author-year, family-author-year, etc., is often considered a "de facto" unique identifier, although this usage may often be imperfect.
+In zoological nomenclature, author citation is the process in which a person is credited with the creation of the scientific name of a previously unnamed taxon.
+When citing the author of the scientific name, one must fulfill the formal requirements listed under the International Code of Zoological Nomenclature ("the Code").
+According to Article 51.1 of the Code, "The name of the author does not form part of the name of a taxon and its citation is optional, although customary and often advisable."
+However, recommendation 51A suggests, "The original author and date of a name should be cited at least once in each work dealing with the taxon denoted by that name.
+This is especially important and has a unique character between homonyms and in identifying species-group names which are not in their native combinations."
+For the sake of information retrieval, the author citation and year appended to the scientific name, e.g. genus-species-author-year, genus-author-year, family-author-year, etc., is often considered a "de-facto" unique identifier, although this usage may often be imperfect.

-Rank matters
+Rank

-The Code recognises three groups of names, according to rank:
+The Code recognizes three groups of names, according to rank: